connectrpc/connectrpc.com/.github/CONTRIBUTING.md

 Most documentation changes only require updating or adding Markdown.
 Fork, then clone the repository, and make your changes locally.
 If you have Node.js installed locally, you can preview your changes with `npm install && npm run start`.
-Otherwise, you can open a pull request and use the [Vercel][vercel] preview links.
 More complex changes may require consulting the [Docusaurus][docusaurus] documentation and understanding [this project's component swizzling][swizzling].

 At this point, you're waiting on us to review your changes.
 We *try* to respond to issues and pull requests within a few business days, and we may suggest some improvements or alternatives.
 Once your changes are approved, one of the project maintainers will merge them.
-After your pull request is merged, the production website will update automatically.
+After your pull request is merged, [Vercel][vercel] will update the production website automatically.

 ## RFCs